Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 In every state, all visitors must have received this year’s flu vaccination unless they have a documented medical contraindication.
 Visitors cannot enter an aged care facility if they have recently been overseas, been in recent contact with a confirmed case of Covid-19, or feel unwell.

 New South Wales: NSW Health provides guidelines for residential aged care facilities.
-Residents should have only one daily visit with a maximum of two visitors (immediate family or close friends), no large group visits or gatherings, and all visits should be short and take place in the resident’s room, outdoors or a specified area (instead of a communal area).
+Residents should have no more than two visitors a day, no large group visits or gatherings, and all visits should be short and take place in the resident’s room, outdoors or a specified area (instead of a communal area).

-Victoria: residents can have only one visitor a day for a maximum of two hours.
-That visitor must be a parent, guardian, carer, partner or support person.
-All visitors must sign in and out of the facility.
+Victoria: there are no longer any restrictions on visits to care facilities in Victoria.
+People of any age can visit residents for as long as desired, as long as the rules set by the facility are followed.
+Face masks must still be worn.

 Tasmania: residents can have up to two visitors at one time.
 There is no limit on the number of visits in a day or the length of each visit.
 Residents are allowed to go outside on trips, and hairdressers can be allowed in.
 Additional visitors are allowed for end of life support, or if needed to reduce distress and confusion given a resident’s medical condition.